in Electrician - Construction & Maintenance Apprentice (Intermediate - Level 2)

 Today's electricians are working with cutting edge technology such as programmable logic controls (PLC), sophisticated fire alarm systems, robotics in industry, and assisting in setting up "smart house" systems--where everything in a house can be programmed for the needs of the homeowner.
 Electricians play a critical role, providing homeowners, businesses, and industries with the means to access electricity.
 They are also ensuring people's safety while providing a higher quality of life.

 Note: Apprentice classes are for students who have already found work in the trade and have been indentured.
-Each candidate must be indentured to a qualified contractor or Union and be registered with the Ministry of Advanced Education and Skills Development - Workplace/Employed Workers Support Branch.
+Each candidate must be indentured to a qualified contractor or Union and be registered with the Ministry of Training, Colleges, and Universities - Workplace/Employed Workers Support Branch

-In Fleming's Electrician -- Construction and Maintenance Apprenticeship program, you'll develop trade related skills including:
+In Fleming's Electrician -- Construction and Maintenance 309A Apprenticeship program, you will develop trade related skills including:

 - project electrical layout